baky0905/cookbook/docs/main_dishes/pasta_bolognese.md

 ### Step 10
 Add in stock and bring to simmer, add 2 pinches salt
 ### Step 11
-Cook in 300 degree oven partially covered for 1 hour
+Cook in 150C oven partially covered for 1 hour
 ### Step 12
-Remove lid and cook at 325 degrees additional 45 minutes, stirring once or twice.
+Remove lid and cook at 162 degrees additional 45 minutes, stirring once or twice.
 ### Step 13
 Remove from oven, skim fat off if there is a gratuitous amount and then add in balsamic, sugar, and salt
 ### Step 14